- Neodymium is the strongest available magnet alloy at up to 52MGOe.

 Explore available stock Neodymium rings, cylinders, and blocks…

 Many grades of Neodymium exist to support a variety of industrial and commercial applications.
 The range of Neo grades is typically 33 to 52 MGOe.
 These ranges allow for balancing cost, magnetic performance, and operational temperature resistance.

 Neodymium magnets have poor resistance to corrosion and they can also corrode from the inside out if proper pre-treatment processes are not followed.
-Oftentimes a multi-layer Nickel-Copper-Nickel plating is applied, but this may not be sufficient for all applications.
+Often, a multi-layer Nickel-Copper-Nickel plating is applied, but this may not be sufficient for all applications.

-Neo magnets are very susceptible to elevated operating temperatures and the application requirements should be considered before selecting a particular grade of Neo.
+Neodymium magnets are very susceptible to elevated operating temperatures and the application requirements should be considered before selecting a particular grade of Neo.

 The Neodymium Iron Boron magnets that Dura Magnetics provides are compliant with Intellectual Property Rights, Environmental Restrictions, and Conflict Mineral usage.

 - License Neo and compliant with the Neodymium Iron Boron (IP) holders.